 In 1988 the Palauan women’s organisation Otil A Beluad was nominated for the Nobel Peace Prize and Gabriela herself was nominated for the Nobel Peace Prize in 2005 by the Switzerland-led global “1000 Women for Peace” campaign to draw attention to women peacemakers worldwide.

 Compiled from an article originally published in Green Left Weekly www.greenleft.org.au.
 Reproduced with permission.
+This portrait of Gabriela Ngirmang was first published by the Pacific Community for the 70 Inspiring Women campaign, it is reproduced here with their permission.

 The 70 Inspiring Pacific Women campaign has been produced by the Pacific Community (SPC) in partnership with Australian Aid and Pacific Women.
 The campaign marks the 70th anniversary of SPC, and leads up to the 13th Triennial Conference of Pacific Women and 6th Meeting of Ministers for Women in Suva (Fiji) from 2nd to 5th October 2017.